pgibler/cmdh/README.md

 # cmdh - Generate Linux commands using an LLM

-cmdh (short for Command Helper) is a tool that invokes LLM models provided by ollama or ChatGPT to convert a command request into a desired command.
+cmdh (short for Command Helper) is a tool that invokes LLM models provided by ollama or OpenAI to convert a command request into a desired command.

 It can work on commands ranging from simple ones where you may not know the command, all the way up to complex commands with chaining.

 Now with [ollama](https://ollama.ai/) support!

 [cmdh_demonstration_video.webm](https://user-images.githubusercontent.com/119892/233747166-552339ef-f3fe-4eb5-9161-db574b6f96fc.webm)

+## Features

+- Generate Linux commands from natural language
+- Interactively run the generated command
+- Hotkey menu system for efficient usage
+- Differentiates between shell command types: interactive and non-interactive
+- Use either ollama for local execution or OpenAI models to use the gpt models remotely.

 ## Prerequisites